Danielle Sheypuk

 Danielle Ann Sheypuk (born February 28, 1978) is an American psychologist and advocate for disability rights.
-Sheypuk is a self-described "sexpert" and leading commentator on the psychology of dating, relationships and sexuality for the disabled population.
+Sheypuk is a self-described "sexpert" and leading commentator on the psychology of dating, relationships, and sexuality for the disabled population.

 Because she was wheelchair-reliant since childhood, Sheypuk has used her personal story in her advocacy work, aiming to break down stigmas and stereotypes of the disabled population.

 Early life and education

 Sheypuk grew up in Jermyn, Pennsylvania, near Scranton.
 She was born with spinal muscular atrophy and got her first motorized wheelchair in kindergarten.

 After graduating from Marywood University in Scranton with a Bachelor of Science in Clinical Psychology (2000), Sheypuk moved to New York City to pursue her Ph.D.
-She received her Ph.D. in Clinical Psychology from The New School for Social Research in 2009.
+She received her Ph.D. in Clinical Psychology from The New School for Social Research.

 Career

 Sheypuk won the title of Ms. Wheelchair New York in 2012, receiving positive responses from social media followers and media outlets around the world.
 Following her win, Sheypuk continued to promote her platform of dating, relationships and sexuality in the disabled population.

 In February 2014, Sheypuk became the first model in a wheelchair to "walk" the runway at New York Fashion Week, generating worldwide buzz and positive press.

 Sheypuk was also featured in The Raw Beauty Project in 2014.
 The project, developed by a partnership between mobileWOMEN.org and the Christopher & Dana Reeve Foundation, featured 20 women with disabilities to showcase their "beauty, passion and power."

 In May 2015, Sheypuk appeared in her first TEDx Talk, which took place at Barnard College at Columbia University, presented by the Athena Center for Leadership Studies.
 Sheypuk discussed the changing culture of American sexuality, and the mainstreaming of people with disabilities as potential romantic and sexual partners in everyday life.

-She is an in-house expert and columnist for SheKnows Magazine, and serves as a fashion model for the Tomboy Shop Online Lookbook.
+She is an in-house expert and columnist for SheKnows Magazine and serves as a fashion model for the Tomboy Shop Online Lookbook.

 Professional achievements

-Sheypuk has established a successful and innovative private therapy practice that employs Skype-based treatment, which she engineered specifically to make it easier for people with disabilities to attend sessions.
+Sheypuk has established a private therapy practice that employs Skype-based treatment, which she engineered specifically to make it easier for people with disabilities to attend sessions.

 She is also a board member of the market-research advocacy firm disABILITYincites, which is pursuing a major multi-sector study of the American disabled consumer.

 Recognition

 Dr. Sheypuk has been honored as an Outstanding Woman with a Physical Disability by the Christopher and Dana Reeve Foundation and featured in their Paralysis Resource Guide (Christopher and Dana Reeve Foundation, "Paralysis Resource Guide," Contributed under "Portraits," Fall/Winter 2013).
-She is also the recipient of The Women's Therapy Center Institute of NYC Award 2015, the Marywood University Alumni Award-Award of Excellence in Health and Human Services 2014, and served as the Ambassador for the Christopher and Dana Reeve Foundation 2014.
+She is also the recipient of The Women's Therapy Center Institute of NYC Award 2015, the Marywood University Alumni Award-Award of Excellence in Health and Human Services 2014 and served as the Ambassador for the Christopher and Dana Reeve Foundation 2014.
 In 2016, she was honored as one of the "21 Leaders for the 21 Century," as recognized by Women's eNews in New York City.